mustafamirali02/mustafamirali02/README.md

 🎓 Third Year Undergrad at Wilfred-Laurier University in Waterloo, expected 2025.

-💼 Looking for a Co-Op/Internship in Software Engineering.
+💼 Looking for an Internship in Software Engineering.

 💻 Languages: Python, C, Java, PostgreSQL, Bash Scripting